RMIT Equity Travel Grant

 The scholarship application process is highly competitive with a limited number of scholarships available.
 Unfortunately, not all eligible applicants will receive one.

-Successful candidates will be notified via their RMIT student email account by 31 March 2018.
-Only successful candidates will be contacted.
+Only successful candidates will be notified via their RMIT student email account.
 Students not receiving an email of scholarship offer have been unsuccessful.